basschipper/homeassistant-generic-hygrostat/info.md

   target_offset: 3 # Optional dehumidification target offset.
 Default = 3
   max_on_time: 7200 # Optional safety max on time in seconds.
 Default = 7200 seconds
   sample_interval: 300 # Optional time between taking humidity samples in seconds, default 300 seconds
+  multi_shower_detect: y # Optional. y = yes, anything else will be ignored.
+Resets value set by max_on_time if subsequent shower use is detected
 ```
 It will create a binary sensor called `binary_sensor.bathroom_hygrostat`.
 Next, add some automations to switch your fan: